MeinAccount/ea-snake/README.md

 and [Paul Andrei Sava](https://github.com/Ancris1337), three members of [Course 1 "Modern Algorithmic: Randomised, Online, Approximative"](https://www.cs12.tf.fau.de/veranstaltungen/ferienakademie-sarntal-2019/).

-Since we had a presentation about evolutionary algorithms in that course, we decided to put our learned knowleged into practice by developing a neural network that learns to play the game of snake by pure evolution.
+Since we had a presentation about evolutionary algorithms in that course, we decided to put our learned knowledge into practice by developing a neural network that learns to play the game of snake by pure evolution.

 ## Idea